onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

 ## Conclusion

 In conclusion, I was able to reduce the container size from 722 MB to 198 MB with the changes I mentioned.
 Thanks to Nix, creating a minimal image is really convenient because the build system does the most of the heavy lifting to figure out the necessary packages.
 Java has also very good tooling to create a minimal JRE just enough for the application to run.
-I believe there is still room for improvement to reduce the size but this is small enough for my usecase.
+I believe there is still room for improvement to reduce the size but this is small enough for my use case.

-With modern tools and workflows we easily forget how much waste we produce because most of the time it's not noticable unless you are looking for it.
+With modern tools and workflows we easily forget how much waste we produce because most of the time it's not noticeable unless you are looking for it.
 Some of the waste makes sense, memory and CPU are not the only resources we have, developer time and time to implement new changes are also very valuable resources which a lot of the times more important than hardware resources.
 But still I think it's worthwhile to spend some time for reducing the waste and inefficiency in our software.
 These times are opportunities to learn new things and also it can be helpful for other resources along with hardware efficiency.